nikolakenjic/cryptocurrency/README.md

 # Cryptocurrency Price Tracker

-This application allows users to track the prices of the top 100 cryptocurrencies.
-Users can select a fiat currency (USD, EUR, CNY) for the prices and view details such as price, market cap, daily volume, and other information for each cryptocurrency.
+- This application allows users to track the prices of the top 100 cryptocurrencies.
+- Users can select a fiat currency (USD, EUR, CNY etc.) for the prices and view details such as price, market cap, daily volume, and other information for each cryptocurrency.

 ## Features

 - List of the top 100 cryptocurrencies
-- Selection of fiat currency for prices (USD, EUR, CNY)
+- Selection of fiat currency for prices (USD, EUR, CNY etc.).
 - Detailed information display for each cryptocurrency
 - User authentication (login/register)
 - Protected routes requiring authentication for access

-## Technologies Used
+# Technologies Used

 ### Frontend